andock/server/README.md

 =========

 **andock.server** is a Ansible role which:
-* Create Andock user
+* Create Andock user and setup user permissions
-* Install Docksal
+* Install and updates Docksal in sandbox mode
-* Update Docksal
+* Install andockio/ssh2docksal
-* Configure Docksal to listen on 0.0.0.0
-* Add thin Andock server

 Requirements